toranb/vim-ember-cli-test-runner/README.md

 RunAllEmberTests
 RunSingleEmberTest
 RunSingleEmberTestModule
+RerunLastEmberTests
 ```

-Ensure that your cursor is within a module or test as appropriate for the desired command that you are trying to run.
+Ensure that your cursor is within a module or test as appropriate for the
+desired command that you are trying to run.

 ## Installation